Yes! While many families get TruAssure coverage through their group or employer, you can also enroll yourself or your family. .

 Yes.
 TruAssure's ACA-certified Basic and Preferred plans offer individuals and families comprehensive dental plans that meet ACA requirements for pediatric dental coverage as well as coverage for adults.
 Dental plans available vary by state.
 Visit truassure.com to see what plans are available in your area.

 Your dependent children can be covered on any of our dental plans until they turn 26.
 However, the benefits or rates may differ for different age groups depending on the dental plan that is selected.
-See the Shop for Plans page for more details or call us at 888-559-0781.
+See the Shop for Plans page for more details or contact us

 If you visit an in-network dentist, they will submit the claims for you.
 If you visit an out-of-network dentist, you may need to submit a claim form yourself.